First Nation Land Management Resource Centre

 • Milestone and financial reporting

 • *Support to First Nations is restricted to Land Code development and/or implementation.
-First Nation Signatories are not required to utilize the services of the LAB or RC.
+First Nation signatories are not required to utilize the services of the LAB or RC.

 For up-to-date information on the First Nations who have ratified the Framework Agreement and enacted their own land codes, or for those who are in the land code development phase, please visit our Signatory First Nation page.